-Developed in part through funding from the National Endowment for the Humanities, the core curriculum at Manhattan College was introduced in 1986 to provide a common learning experience for all students in the School of Arts.
+Developed in part through funding from the National Endowment for the Humanities, the core curriculum at Manhattan College was introduced in 1986 to provide a common learning experience for all students in the School of Liberal Arts.
 Many of the courses form a shared core curriculum with the students in the School of Science.

 The objectives of the core are:

 - To develop in our students the verbal, cognitive and mathematical skills necessary for serious scholarly activity.